 Ranked #13 in Nevada according to Golf Magazines 2016-17 ranking.

 The golf course sports four sets of tees from 5500 yards to 7000 yards.
 Selecting the right course length is often the foundation of a good experience on a new course.
 The lack of a fifth tee was noticeable as the middle tees are 6100 and 6600 yards respectively.
 Rather than 500-yard increments, five teeing grounds usually provide 375-yard increments resulting in better yardage fit for me.
 The course has five Par3s with four of them under 165 yards from the Gold tees.
-Conversely, six Par4’s over 420 yards from the Gold tees effectively lengthen the course by a couple of hundred yards.
+Conversely, six Par4’s over 420 yards from the Gold tees lengthen the course by two hundred yards.

-Countless palm trees and enormous swaths of white sand are immediately apparent on the first tee.
-Being across the highway from the airport, airplanes taking off overhead are commonplace but surprisingly were not a distraction.
+Countless palm trees and enormous swaths of white sand are immediately clear on the first tee.
+Being across the highway from the airport, airplanes taking off overhead are commonplace but were not a distraction.
 There are many white sand bunkers and waste areas.
 The beauty of these “beaches” is apparent but it’s a painful recovery.
 Views of the shiny golden towers of the Mandalay Hotel in the distance on many holes add a dramatic accent an already magnificently landscaped golf course.
 Watch the golfers on the sixteenth green when having lunch on the clubhouse patio.
 It’s a fabulous short Par3 with an island green.

 Bali Hai keeps a decades-long tradition of Las Vegas Strip golf.
 There is no dull golf here; you feel like you’re embracing the Vegas spirit.
 Dramatic views, great tunes from your golf cart speakers and a challenging golf course add up to “fun-in-the-sun.”
 Memorable and enjoyable.